rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 (strictly or loosely) associated with `s`.

-Note that the focus of this term is on the second part (i.e. has no ancestor that is (strictly or loosely) associated with the corresponding section).
+Note that the focus of this term is on the second part (i.e. has no ancestor which is already (strictly or loosely) associated with the corresponding section).

+Applying this clarified definition, and associating each node with one section only, has the following effect: (1) Nodes `n1-9` all are top-level nodes of `s0`, and (2) nodes `n2-9` all are top-level nodes of `s1`.

-Note that any node can still be a top-level node to multiple sections.
+Note that any node can still be a top-level node to one or more sections.
 Because of that, any section can still be loosely described as a sequence of siblings.

-Applying this clarified definition, and associating each node with one section only, has the following effect: (1) Nodes `n1-9` all are top-level nodes of `s0`, and (2) nodes `n2-9` all are top-level nodes of `s1`.

 **CLARIFICATION**
 A section's first content node always is a strictly associated top-level node.